robin-raymond/zax.io/type-definition.md

 ### Uninitialized values

 Types by default will automatically initialize to a known default value.
 However, for optimization (or other) reasons, types can be left uninitialized using a triple question mark (`???`).
-Whatever random bits happen to be in memory when the type is instantiated will become embedded into the type's values.
+Whatever random bits happen to be in memory when a type is instantiated will become embedded into a `type`'s instance value.

 ````zax
 :: import Module.System.Types